-Curious about low-calorie sweeteners?
+Curious about aspartame?
 You’re not alone.
-Conflicting information about low-calorie sweeteners seems to be reaching new heights, so we’ve searched high and low for the facts.
-Here’s the low-down on aspartame.
+Conflicting information about low-and no-calorie sweeteners seems to be reaching new heights, so we’ve searched high and low for the facts.
+Here’s the lowdown on aspartame.